BHMulberry/gloria_code_generator/README_EN.md

 * Added regular string filtering function in reducer template
 * More service providers' multi-device synchronization API template support

-## Relative Efforts
+## RelativeEfforts

 * [Gloria](https://github.com/BlackGlory/Gloria/) - Gloria plugin used in this project
-* [Node-ServerChan](https://github.com/xfoxfu/node-ServerChan) - [ServerChan] (http://sc.ftqq.com) Node.js SDK, which is used in this project for pushing notifications to WeChat.
+* [Node-ServerChan](https://github.com/xfoxfu/node-ServerChan) - [ServerChan](http://sc.ftqq.com) Node.js SDK, which is used in this project for pushing notifications to WeChat.

 ## Maintainers